WokLibCodeClub/Install-Python/Windows-installation/Windows-full-installation/README.md

 Make sure there is a tick in the box labelled "Add Python to PATH".
 (You might have to click in this box.)

-Then click on Customize installation.
+Then click on *Customize installation*.
 This will open the second Set up window:

 ![Optional Features](Setup_2.png "Setup 2")